 COMMUNICATION SKILLS

 The ability or competence to read, write, speak and listen.
-The ability to convey information, attitudes, emotions, etc.; and also, the ability to receive and interpret communications.
+The ability to convey information, attitudes, emotions, etc.; and also, the ability to receive and interpret communication.
 These skills also encompass nonverbal expression and perception.

 CONJOINT

 A program approved at one campus within a district but available conjointly at other campuses.
 Colleges within the Kern Community College District may offer courses or programs under the approved program of student listing.
 However, a memorandum of agreement should be obtained prior to offering courses or programs under a TOPS approved for one of the sister colleges.